kubernetes-sigs/gateway-api/site-src/contributing/devguide.md

 ### Deploy the Code

-Use the following command to deploy CRDs to the pre-existing `Kind` cluster.
+Use the following command to deploy CRDs to the preexisting `Kind` cluster.

 ```shell
 make crd